osbox68/Repo/06-Projects/02-i18n/README.md

 It's normal to have merge conflicts every now and then, minimize the risk by pushing and merging on a regular basis!

+### Continous Deployment
+The flow mentioned above 👆 is called continuous deployment.
+The idea of continous deployment is to ship code to your production environment as often as possible.
+Ideally, every time a PR gets merged into master, the master branch should then be pushed to production.
+The advantages of this are:
+- Prevent technical debt from stacking up.
+By pushing often and then crash testing the new code, you'll find any bugs right away and you'll know that they came from the most recent code that was pushed.
+This makes it much easier to find the source and to debug.
+If you instead wait to push to production after 5+ PR's have been merged, it's much harder to figure out where the bugs are stemming from.
+- The code is in the hands of the user quicker.
+This means that if code was merged into master, than it is considered "done" and should be given to the user to actually use it.
+This also means that you'll receive any user feedback sooner, and can implement and iterate quickly and easily in order to provide the best possible product for your users.

 ## Browser Tabs
 By now, we likely know how many browser tabs we have open at a time in order to code 😂.
 So let's get ourselves set up for success by pinning (right click on the tab and select 'pin') the following tabs in your browser for easy access to help while coding: